microsoft/TypeScript-New-Handbook/Everyday Types.md

 ```

 The `any` type is useful when you don't want to write out a long type just to convince TypeScript that a particular line of code is okay.

+### `noImplicitAny`

+When a type isn't specified and can't be inferred from context, TypeScript will typically default to `any`.
+Because `any` values don't benefit from type-checking, it's desirable to avoid these situations.
+The compiler flag `noImplicitAny` will cause any *implicit* `any` to be flagged as an error.

 ## Type Annotations on Variables